exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

           `propose_hash` and `state_hash`, then proceed to [Commit](#commit).

 ### Commit

+**Arguments:** block (i.e., a proposal with all known transactions, and the `state_hash` resulting from the execution of all transactions in the proposal).

 - Add a block to the blockchain.
 - Push all the transactions from the block to the table of committed transactions.